 Telephone: 01539 737744

-How to join the monumental mason registration scheme
+How to join the Memorial Mason Registration Scheme

 Read the Cemetery regulations, by which monumental masons who register with the scheme must also abide.

 We carry out regular inspections of memorials in all of the cemeteries.
-These inspections have highlighted a number of unstable memorials, especially in Penrith, Appleby and Garrigill cemeteries.
-These memorials have been made safe by either laying them flat, or supporting them with posts.
-We appreciate that the sight of memorials laid flat may distress visitors to the cemeteries, but hope that people will appreciate that we had to do this in the interest of safety.
+These inspections may highlight unstable memorials.
+We will make unsafe memorials safe by either laying them flat or supporting them with posts.
+We appreciate that the sight of memorials laid flat may distress visitors to the cemeteries but hope that people will appreciate that we had to do this in the interest of safety.

 If you are the owner of a memorial laid flat, or supported, please contact the Bereavement Services Office and arrange with a memorial mason to have the memorial repaired.
 The responsibility for the repair and maintenance of a memorial remains with the owner of the grave, their successor, or representative.